lambdaclass/lambda_ethereum_consensus/spec/p2p-interface.md

 The following gossip validation from prior specifications MUST NOT be applied if the execution is enabled for the block -- i.e. `is_execution_enabled(state, block.body)`:

   - [REJECT] The block's parent (defined by `block.parent_root`) passes validation.

+Modified in Capella:
+The *type* of the payload of this topic changes to the (modified) `SignedBeaconBlock` found in Capella.
+Specifically, this type changes with the addition of `bls_to_execution_changes` to the inner `BeaconBlockBody`.

 ###### `beacon_aggregate_and_proof`